Today I’d like to introduce you to Excel’s OFFSET Function with 3 real-life examples.

-Cell C14 demonstrates how to use VLOOKUP function to retrieve the same data.
+Cell C14 demonstrates how to use the VLOOKUP function to retrieve the same data.

 This is another limitation for VLOOKUP.
-However, by using MATCH function as the argument of OFFSET function, we don’t have to know the column index.
+However, by using the MATCH function as the argument of the OFFSET function, we don’t have to know the column index.

-This is very useful if the there are lots of columns.
+This is very useful if there are lots of columns.

 Now let’s move on and see a more complex example.

-And we want to retrieve company name from a known contact name or get contact name from a known email address.
+And we want to retrieve the company name from a known contact name or get a contact name from a known email address.
 What can we do？

-Range D2:E4 shows how to get contact name with a known email address.
+Range D2:E4 shows how to get a contact name with a known email address.